 Chrysoprase has been used as a decorative stone since ancient times.
 A favorite of Frederick the Great of Prussia, chrysoprase can be seen decorating many buildings in Prague, including the Chapel of St Wenceslas.
 Today chrysoprase is often carved, cabochon cut or fashioned into beads.
 It is also popular for intaglios and cameos.

-Like all forms of chalcedony, chrysoprase is durable enough for all kinds of jewelry applications, including rings.
+Like all forms of chalcedony, chrysoprase is durable enough for all kinds of jewelry designs, including rings.
 Chrysoprase is not known to be treated in any way, though dyed green agate is sometimes used as a simulant.

-Chrysoprase occurs in serpentine rocks and in weathered materials of nickel ore deposits.
+Chrysoprase occurs in serpentine rocks and in weathered nickel ore deposits.
 The most famous historical deposits were in Poland, but that mine has been worked out since the 14th century.
 Current sources include Australia, Brazil, India, Madagascar, Tanzania,Kazakhstan, Russia, Zimbabwe, South Africa, Tanzania and the USA (California).

 - First Published: July-02-2008

-- Last Updated: October-06-2010
+- Last Updated: January-23-2019

-- © 2005-2013 GemSelect.com all rights reserved.
+- © 2005-2021 GemSelect.com all rights reserved.